Hiyorimi/book-mind-maps/README.md

 Curated list of awesome book mind maps.

-You might need [Simple Mind](http://www.simpleapps.eu/simplemind/desktop) software to view them.
+You might need [Simple Mind](http://www.simpleapps.eu/simplemind/desktop) to view them.

+## Contributing and mind mapping simplified

+You can easily generate a mind map from your iBooks notes using [this](https://github.com/Hiyorimi/ibooks_highlights_export) script.
+After export you only have to edit manually, summarazing information.

 If you want to contribute, just make sure that information for mind map is not redundant and open a PR.